 1925 – Film Projector

 Designed to bring movies to the classroom, the film projector was used in classrooms up until the early 1980s.
 Accompanied by an audio recording, the projector displayed still images that had to be manually changed as you advanced through the film strip.

 The overhead projector allowed teachers to write specific points on reusable transparency sheets while facing the class, as opposed to turning their back to the class when writing on the blackboard.

 The concept of an image alongside audio over wire is from the 1870’s.
 But in 1935, people coined the term video.
 By 1956 AT&T came out with a Picture Phone.
 It used analog tech, true.
 But some say video conferencing traces back to these early inventions.

 1940 – Ballpoint PenOriginally invented in 1888, the ballpoint pen was put aside in the classroom and life in general, until 1940.

 1940 – Mimeograph

-One of the first copy machines, the mimeograph allowed teachers and school staff to print copies of various materials by cranking the ink filled drum.
-It was also referred to as a ditto machine.
+One of the first copy machines, the mimeograph allowed teachers and school staff to print copies of class materials.
+Also called ditto machines, all you had to do was crank the ink filled drum.

 1950 – Headphones